Azmarie/UnityShootingGame/README.md

 ### (a) Creating the basic enemy character
 **Set targets :**
-Create targets and turn the enemy direction to target
+Create targets and turn the enemy direction to target for each unique pair of target and enemy

 **Change uniform :**
 Copy & paste to get new texture, drag texture to enemy

 ### (b) Detecting the player
 **Follow player :**
 Get angle to player and change walking direction to player ( via LookAt() )